Skip to main content

 • Unit labels: unit: seconds, unit: ms, unit: error per s.

-• Environment labels: env: test, env: prod, env: staging.
+• Environment (organization) labels: env: test, env: prod, env: staging.

-• enter the unit key and a value for it, for example, unit: ms.
+• Enter the unit key-value pair.
+For example, unit: ms.

 Image 2: Example of unit label in the SLO Details tab